zhanshengg/Echo-Music_carwith/CONTRIBUTING.md

 - Android SDK 26 or later
 - Git
 - Basic knowledge of Kotlin and Android development
+- Understanding of Jetpack Compose (preferred)
+- Familiarity with MVVM architecture pattern

 ### Fork and Clone